federicotorrielli/persona-impact/README.md

-# Impact of Simulacra Roles on Large Language Model Responses: Does it Make a Difference?
+# Do Roles Actually Influence Large Language Model Responses?

 This project aims to evaluate the impact of assigning persona-based roles to Large Language Models (LLMs) on their performance in various Natural Language Processing (NLP) tasks.
 The tasks include closed-ended questions (HellaSwag dataset) and summarization (CNN/DailyMail dataset).